Employee leave procedure

 Payroll services processes the leave in the payroll system.

-A person is an employee if they are employed under the Public Service Act 2008 (Qld) as:
+A person is a public sector employee if they are employed under s12(1) of the

 - a public service officer; or